arbmarta/Standard-Error-in-Manual-Photointerpretation/README.md

 # Notes between Lukas and Alex
+The Meta dataset uses the CRS EPSG 3857.

 The AOI folder is done.
 Download and save to PyCharm project.
 Needs to run grid_generator.py to create the grid_3km.gpkg as it is 200 MB.

 Next steps: